sdss/lvmstack/config/container/actor/README.md

   - in debug mode with mounted host file system develop directories.

 ### LVM_ACTOR - name your actor
-Its mandatory to provide the actor python module name
+Its mandatory to provide the actor python module name, it will start with default config of the same name from python/YOUR_ACTOR/etc/YOUR_ACTOR.yml

 ### LVM_RMQ_HOST: hostname for rabbitmq
 Replaces the usual rmq localhost host address with $LVM_RMQ_HOST